hmrc/individuals-income-received-api/resources/public/api/conf/1.0/scenarios/defaultAndNotFound.md

-<p>This endpoint is now stateful, meaning it will store or return data submitted with related endpoints. <br><br>Stateless scenarios can still be simulated using Gov-Test-Scenario headers, which are only available in the sandbox environment.</p>
+<p>Scenario simulations using Gov-Test-Scenario headers is only available in the sandbox environment.</p>
 <table>
     <thead>
         <tr>